 “As newborns we enter the world completely dependent on others – for food, warmth, shelter and survival.
 Throughout our lives we remain connected to those around us.
-But we also strike out on our own, developing the confidence, developing the confidence to explore and make sense of our surroundings, gradually becoming aware that we have influence and a measure of control over things that happen.”
+But we also strike out on our own, developing the confidence to explore and make sense of our surroundings, gradually becoming aware that we have influence and a measure of control over things that happen.”
 (National Quality Standard – Professional Learning Program 2013)

 Ever had a buzz from realising that you can effect change over your life?
 That may be as simple as starting a new exercise or diet or as powerful as your vote enacting legislative change for marriage equality.
 Pretty good feeling isn’t it knowing you have the power.
 Children have this right too – but sometimes we adults as carers, parents and educators forget this.